pragtical/pragtical.github.io/docs/user-guide/plugins.md

 # Plugins

 Pragtical implements many features as plugins.
-By default, Pragtical bundles a few plugins to provide some features editors would usually have.
-There is also a `addons` package which comes with all plugins.

-Extra plugins can be found at [the plugin repository][pragtical/pragtical-plugins].
+By default official releases bundle all language and color plugins for convenience.

+Extra plugins can be found on the github [plugins repository] or this website [Plugins] section, which implements a convenient graphical interface to the plugins repository.

 :::note These plugins are contributed by the community.
 :::

 ## Location

-Plugins that come bundled with Pragtical is usually stored in `DATADIR/plugins`.
+Plugins that come bundled with Pragtical are usually stored in `DATADIR/plugins`.

 On macOS, `DATADIR` is always the application resources directory.